wushouhe/fabric-tools/build-hyperledgerFabric-for-RHEL-linux-on-z.md

     ```
     >***NOTE:*** The peer and membersrvc executables are placed into the **$GOPATH/src/github.com/hyperledger/fabric/build/bin** directory

-***Optional:*** If you are planning to run the Fabric executables locally and
+***Optional:*** If you are planning to run the Fabric executables locally,
-not inside docker containainers, you can create shell scripts to start the
+you can create shell scripts to start the peer and the membership and
-peer and the membership and security services executables in the background
+security services executables in the background and re-direct logging
-and re-direct logging output to a file.
+output to a file.

 1. Create a file called **fabric-peer.sh** located in
     **/usr/local/bin** with the executable attribute set: